alexrosen45/personal_website_v4/data/authors/default.md

 github: https://github.com/alexrosen45
 ---

 Hi, I'm Alex!
 I'm an undergraduate student at the University of Toronto, splitting my time between researching generative models and working as a software engineer.
 My studies, work and general interests lie in computer vision, mathematics and hardware optimization for deep learning.
-The picture to the left was taken while traveling with my family to London!